pfe1223/P5.js/chatbot instructions/general chatbot instructions.md

 * By giving multiple responses for the pattern, the computer will randomly choose among them

 ## Some Advanced Concepts
+You can see all of the features of the RiveScript library on their [documentation page](https://www.rivescript.com/docs/tutorial).

 ### Line Breaks
 If you want to give a very long reponse but want the response over several lines, you can use the `\n` character to make a new line